Israel-Tanjiro/Sapphire_G4CMP/README.md

 The ballistic phonons emitted from a point source concentrate along certain directions of the crystal, this is called phonon focusing.<br>

-  To understand why the simulation and the experimental procedure offer the same results.
-It is necessary to remember the concept of Gauss's Law and build an analogy with the phonon propagation.
-An electrical distribution of charge generates lines of electrical field.
-Using a closed surface we can know the number of lines that through the surface.
-Depending on where the surface is placed we obtain a different number of lines penetrating the surface.
-In the case of phonons, we can think of an electrical distribution of charge (initial phonon source) that generates "phonon line directions" (similar to electrical field lines).
-If we choose a surface (detector) in a specific direction we can see how those phonons are concentrated (phonon focusing). <br>

 If we have a small detector and we want to see how those lines are concentrated in the space we have two options.
 Move the detector to different positions in the space and later plot the intensity (number of lines detected on the detector) obtained at every point of the space.
 The other option is to keep the detector fixed and move the source point.
 In both cases, we are going to obtain the same plots of the intensities as a function of the position.
 In an experiment is not possible to move the detector, therefore the point source is moved.
 In the case of the simulation, we can  move both the phonon source or the detector, also create a big detector area that covers the maximum possible directions. <br>

 On the simulation, we follow the approach of creating a big detector, because moving the source takes more time to end the simulation (on a standard laptop)~1 day.

-This is the first simulation for a new material implemented on G4CMP after 10 years.
  The phonon simulation is simple in terms of geometry.
 The basic elements of the simulation are

 * A Sapphire substrate of 2mm x 2mm x 2mm.
 * A big bolometer sensor of 2mm x 2mm x 0.0001 mm (Sensitive part where the phonons are absorbed).